-For questions regarding this information or how you can get involved in decisions regarding the water system, please contact VAN METER MUNICIPAL WATER WORKS at 515-996-2644.
+For questions regarding this information or how you can get involved in decisions regarding the water system, please contact VAN METER MUNICIPAL WATER WORK at 515-996-2644 ext.
+4.

-Decisions are made at the city council meetings held on the 2nd Monday of each month at 7:00 pm at the Van Meter United Methodist Church located at 100 Hazel Street, Van Meter, IA 50261 and are open to the public.
+Decisions are made at the city council meetings held on the 2nd Monday of each month at 7:00 pm at the United Methodist Church (100 Hazel Street) and are open to the public.